A regulated member of ACSLPA will ensure the provision of ethical, quality services when providing virtual care.

 Regulated member refers to “an individual who is registered with ACSLPA in any of the categories of membership prescribed in Regulation and in the ACSLPA Bylaws”.

 Virtual Care refers to “the provision of speech-language pathology and audiology services at a distance, using synchronous and asynchronous information and digital communications technologies and processes.
 Virtual care is often referred to as telepractice or telehealth services, and may include interactions between SLPs, audiologists and their clients, as well as interactions between health care providers.
-It may be used in combination with face-to-face services for the purposes of diagnosis, assessment, treatment, consultation, and education”.
+It may be used alone or in combination with face-to-face services for the purposes of diagnosis, assessment, treatment, consultation, and education”.